nextstrain/docs.nextstrain.org/src/install.rst

 Installation steps
 ==================

-Steps vary by runtime option (Docker, ambient) and operating system (macOS, Windows, WSL on Windows, Linux).
+Steps vary by runtime option (Docker, Conda, ambient) and operating system (macOS, Windows, WSL on Windows, Linux).
 For help choosing, refer to our :doc:`/reference/faq`, such as:

   * :ref:`what-are-docker-conda-mamba-wsl-etc`